BryanBradfo/laas-mission/README.md

     - main_dt.py
 - optimal_value : Computing the optimal objective value of a certain instance (for the different types of operations : sum between makespan and regularity, multiplication between makespan and regularity and just the optimization of makespan)
     - main_optval.py
+ - test : Comparing every approaches for a list of instance and among a list of operations.
+Compute this comparison with
+    - script_text.py

 - ITellYouWhatYouLike.ipynb: This Jupyter Notebook contains the main code for solving the Job-shop problem with user preferences.
 - README.md: This file provides an overview of the project and instructions for running the code.